 - Accounting for Sustainability is a network of financial leaders that inspire action to shift towards resilient business models and a sustainable economy.
-In 2017, our Chief Financial Officer became the founding Chair of the A4S's Canadian Chapter - United Nations Environmental Programme Finance Initiative is a partnership between United Nations Environment and the global financial sector that promotes sustainable finance.
+In 2017, our Chief Financial Officer became the founding Chair of the A4S's Canadian Chapter United Nations Environmental Programma, Finance Initiative is a partnership between United Nations Environment and - United Nations Environmental Programme Finance Initiative is a partnership between United Nations Environment and the global financial sector that promotes sustainable finance.
 Manulife has been a signatory since 2005 - Equator Principles are a set of voluntary guidelines that help financial institutions identify and manage environmental and social risks in project finance.
 Manulife committed to the principles in 2005.